franciscodalbertas/When-do-benefits-from-ecosystem-restoration-offset-costs-/README.md

 The properties boundaries and APP limits for the municipalities considered in this study can be obtained from the adress:
 - https://www.car.gov.br/publico/imoveis/index.

-The list of municipalities is located at the file "list_mun.csv" within the tables folder)
+The list of municipalities is located at the file "list_mun.csv" within the tables folder.

 The raster with land-use and land-cover classes can be downloaded from the link:
 - https://drive.google.com/file/d/1MzchKACl3wKVLR24oAHOGtbWvx8s-W4_/view?usp=sharing